Preventing therapist burnout

 Therapists burn out?
 Don't we have a bottomless reservoir of empathy and patience?
-Aren't we masters of healthy relationships, exquisite self-care and self-actualized career fulfillment?
+Aren't we masters of healthy relationships, exquisite self-care, and self-actualized career fulfillment?
 We counsel on these ideals and personally strive for them as much as the next guy.
-But alas, we aren't immune to burnout; defined as "an imbalance between the psychological resources of an individual and the demands being made on those resources."
-When we give more than we get, we burn out; a common pitfall in our work.
-We provide a service based on our thoughts, feelings and energy to an often challenging clientele.
+But alas, we aren't immune to burnout, which is defined as "an imbalance between the psychological resources of an individual and the demands being made on those resources."
+When we give more than we get, we burn out; it's a common pitfall in our work.
+We provide a service based on our thoughts, feelings, and energy to an often challenging clientele.
 Yes, we do burn out.

 How do you know you're burning out?
 You may have an inkling when you:

 - drag yourself into work most days

 - find yourself repeating the same interpretations over and over

 - give advice as a shortcut rather than helping clients learn and grow